-- (d) The CAME shall be required to submit sufficient information to the Authority to enable that Authority to undertake Medical Assessments audits. - (e) The authorisation of a AME is valid for 3 years.
+- (e) The authorisation of an CAME is valid for 3 years.
 The CAME shall have completed at least 10 examinations for a medical certificate per year.
-Renewal of the CAME designation will be at the discretion of the Authority. - (f) Having completed the medical examination of an applicant in accordance with this Section, the CAME shall submit a signed report to the Authority, detailing the results of the examination. - (g) If the medical examination is carried out by a constituted group of CAMEs, the head of the group will be appointed by the Authority, who will be responsible for coordinating the results of the examination and signing the report.
+Renewal of the AME designation will be at the discretion of the Authority. - (f) Having completed the medical examination of an applicant in accordance with 2.11 of Part 2, the CAME shall submit a signed report to the Authority, detailing the results of the examination.
+When justified by operational considerations, the medical assessor shall determine to what extent pertinent medical information is presented to relevant officials of the Licensing Authority. - (g) If the medical examination is carried out by a constituted group of CAMEs, the head of the group will be appointed by the Authority, which will be responsible for coordinating the results of the examination and signing the report.